 - Traditional nutrition experts, like Sally Fallon (who wrote Nourishing Traditions) and The Weston A. Price Foundation advocate consuming raw, full-fat, unpasteurized dairy because of its rich nutrient, protein, and healthy fat content as well as its enzyme load and beneficial bacteria content.
 You can read more about that here.

 - The impact on heart disease risk is hotly debated.
 The USDA and “old school” health recommendations suggest that consuming full-fat dairy increases risk of heart disease, since it contains saturated fat.
 However, recent studies show benefit of consuming dairy.
 One showed that those who consumed more full-fat dairy had 69% lower risk of death from heart disease, and another showed reduce risk of heart disease and stroke for those who consumed grass-fed, full-fat dairy.
-A study released this month confirmed the correlation between consuming more dairy and having a lower risk of cardiovascular disease and mortality.
+A recent study confirmed the correlation between consuming more dairy and having a lower risk of cardiovascular disease and mortality.

 Potential drawbacks of consuming dairy